 Office Party is an international research and design collective specializing in the production of temporary events, installations, and exhibitions.
-With an attention to sustainable material systems and community resource-pooling, the office critically examines the role of parties and similar ephemeral spaces as the origin of complex social and material networks with urban, political, and environmental effects.
+The office critically examines the role of parties and similar ephemeral spaces as the origin of complex social and material networks with urban, political, and environmental effects.
 Office Party further investigates the ways that parties provide insight into the development of architecture as a temporary and responsive mode of space-making through written and editorial work.

 Office Party is directed by Chase Galis and Christina Moushoul.

 Chase Galis (he/him/his) is a doctoral candidate and lecturer at ETH Zürich jointly appointed between the Institute for the History and Theory of Architecture (gta) and the Institute of Landscape and Urban Studies (lus).
 He obtained his Master of Architecture degree from the Princeton University School of Architecture in 2021 where he was awarded the History and Theory Prize and a certificate in Media + Modernity.
 While at Princeton, Chase was an editor of Pidgin and an assistant instructor in the school’s graduate and undergraduate design programs.
 Chase previously worked as an exhibition designer for institutions including the Amant Foundation and the Fowler Museum at UCLA, and he has worked as a curator leading exhibitions including Architecture Arboretum (2019) under Sylvia Lavin and assisting various projects at Materials & Application under the direction of Jia Yi Gu.